ucsd-ets/datahub-example-notebook/README.md

 # Instructions on Building a Custom Image for DataHub/DSMLP

-This guide is for advanced DataHub/DSMLP users (both students and instructors) who want to add or modify applications on their working environment using a custom Docker container.
+This guide is for advanced DSMLP users (both students and instructors) who want to add or modify applications on their working environment using a custom Docker container.

 ## Introduction